-Should a service user refuse to engage with the services then every effort needs to be made to ascertain the reasons why and address any concerns raised

-- Refusal of engagement should be promptly discussed within the CMHT and communicated to the GP. - An assessment of the risks that the service user presents will be undertaken and plans made accordingly.
-Where there are serious concerns regarding the safety of the public, liaison with the Police and the Probation Service may also be appropriate in certain circumstances. - For service users on Section 117 or Section 25 of the Mental Health Act, the Care co-ordinator, in consultation with the team, will instigate a formal review with all professionals involved. - For service users who are not subject to MHA legislation every reasonable effort should be made to maintain contact and re-negotiate a new care plan with the service user. - In all cases, an action plan will be formulated following discussion within the CMHT and where appropriate family members and/or carers should be consulted/informed.
-It should state how often an attempt to make contact/visit will take place, ie an attempt to offer an outpatient appointment every three months.
+- 32.1 Should a service user refuse to engage with the services then every effort needs to be made to ascertain the reasons why and address any concerns raised This should be promptly discussed within the CMHT and communicated to the GP. - 32.2 An assessment of the risks that the service user presents will be undertaken and plans made accordingly.
+Where there are serious concerns regarding the safety of the public, liaison with the Police and the Probation Service may also be appropriate in certain circumstances. - 32.3 For service users on Section 117, Section 7 or Section 25 of the Mental Health Act, the care co-ordinator, in consultation with the team, will instigate a formal review with all professionals involved.
+For service users who are not subject to MHA legislation every reasonable effort should be made to maintain contact and re-negotiate a new care plan. - 32.4 In all cases, an action plan will be formulated following discussion within the CMHT and where appropriate family members and/or carers should be consulted/informed.
+The action plan should state how often an attempt to make contact/visit will take place, ie an attempt to offer an outpatient appointment every three months.
 The action plan will be clearly documented in the service user's health and social care record.
+It should be noted that carers are still entitled to an assessment of their needs regardless of the fact that the person they care for has declined services.

-4.25 Transfer of Care between Mental Health Organisations
+33. Transfer of Care between Mental Health Organisations

-- The transfer of service users between teams within our Trust must only be carried out once a joint CPA review has taken place and all parties involved are fully informed.
-A recording of any changes must be made electronically on CareBase. - For transfer of service user care between Mental Health Organisations, please see Appendix 6 "Good Practice in the Transfer of Service User Care between Mental Health Districts", which is the CPA Association's recognised good practice guide.
+- 33.1 The transfer of service users between teams within our Trust must only be carried out once a joint CPA review has taken place and all parties involved are fully informed.
+A recording of any changes must be made electronically on CareBase. - 33.2 For transfer of service user care between Mental Health Organisations, please see Appendix 6 "Good Practice in the Transfer of Service User Care between Mental Health Districts", which is the CPA Association's recognised good practice guide.

-4.26 Discharge from CPA
+34. Discharge from CPA

-When a service user is discharged from CPA following their CPA Review, this must be recorded electronically on CareBase and their package of care should be completely closed down.

-The service user is discharged from CPA when:
+- 34.1 When a service user is discharged from CPA following their CPA Review, this must be recorded electronically on CareBase and their package of care should be completely closed down. - 34.2 The service user is discharged from CPA when: - The service user no longer requires specialist mental health services and is discharged to the care of his/her GP.

-- The service user no longer requires specialist mental health services and is discharged to the care of his/her GP. - The service user leaves the area and is discharged to the care of services in the new area (see Appendix 6 - CPA Association Good Practice in the Transfer of Service User Care between Mental Health Districts). - The service user declines further intervention from specialist mental health services and is not at risk of harming themselves or others or at risk of exploitation. - The service user has lost contact with the service for not less than one year and despite every effort, contact has not been resumed (please refer to the Appointments Policy).
+- The service user leaves the area and is discharged to the care of services in the new area (see Appendix 6 - CPA Association Good Practice in the Transfer of Service User Care between Mental Health Districts). - The service user declines further intervention from specialist mental health services and is not at risk of harming themselves or others or at risk of exploitation. - The service user has lost contact with the service for not less than 6 months and despite every effort, contact has not been resumed (please refer to the Appointments Policy).